AnushkaBorah/Simple-speech-detector-system-in-C-to-detect-the-words-YES-and-NO/README.md

-Project Title: Simple Speech Detector System in C to detect the words Yes/No
+Project Title: Simple speech detector system in C to detect the words Yes/No

 Methodology:
 -First the word “Yes” or “No” is recorded on Cool Edit and saved as a .txt file.